 - Gathering knowledge know who you are/should be talking to. - Stay informed know what's going on in the local Aboriginal and Torres Strait Islander community. - Be open, honest and understanding.

-Don't make promises if you can't keep them. - Acknowledge that there may be power imbalances. - Marking important dates, attending special events are vitally important ways of demonstrating genuine interest in understanding and supporting Aboriginal and Torres Strait Islander people. - Seek guidance from the City's Community Development team.
+Den't make promises if you can't keep the - Don't make promises if you can't keep them.
+Acknowledge that there may be power imbalances. - Marking important dates, attending special events are vitally important ways of demonstrating genuine interest in understanding and supporting Aboriginal and Torres Strait Islander people. - Seek guidance from the City's Community Development team.